zjhzlin/UK-Housing-Market-Analysis/README.md

 # UK-Housing-Market-Analysis
-UK housing market analysis using python.
+UK housing market analysis using python in Jupyter Notebook.

 Data used: UK sold houses data from 1995 to 2020 https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads